lcallot/lcallot.github.io/_posts/2014-03-04-software-rdam.md

 #### Matlab

-Matlab is installed with the latest stable release R2013b, and is started by typing `matlab` at the command prompt.
+Matlab is installed with the latest stable release R2013b.

+ * Start the GUI by typing `matlab` at the command prompt.
+ * To execute matlab scripts in the backgroup type `m myfile.m`.

 #### Ox 7.00